The Best Studio Microphones under $300 – Updated 2019

 It surely delivers highly detailed vocal recordings with very low self-noise.
 With SPL at 156dB, you won’t have to worry about loud vocalists.
 The AKG C214 also features a switchable 20dB attenuator and bass-cut filter for close-up recording.

-Conclusion: The top-rated AKG C214 can perform equally well with vocals and instruments.
-With a nice built quality, it guarantees a wonderful investment.
-If you decide to go for the full package that includes XLR cable, pop filter and elastic spider suspension you will have to get over budget.
-One of the best studio microphones for those who want a career from it.
+Conclusion: The top-rated professional AKG C214 can perform equally well with vocals and instruments.
+With excellent built quality, it guarantees a wonderful investment.
+If you decide to go for the full package that includes XLR cable, pop filter, and elastic spider suspension you will have to get over budget.
+It is one of the best studio microphones for those who want to build a career in recordings.

 |Value for money:||9/10|

-When you know what you are looking for, you can own one the best studio mic with under 300 dollars.
-Choosing the right condenser studio microphone is an easy job with our suggestions above.
+When you know what you are looking for, you can own one the best studio microphones with under 300 dollars.
+Choosing the right condenser studio mic is an easy job with our suggestions above.
 All options will fit perfect in any home recording studio, and no matter which one you go with, you won’t be disappointed.
 In case your pocket can afford more, check the best recording mics under $1000, including a studio microphone used by legend Michael Jackson.

 Do not forget that the ambiance and room conditions (sound isolation / soundproof) have a crucial impact on recording quality.
-You can see you how to soundproof your room at a reasonable price.
+You can see here how to soundproof your room at a reasonable price.

 Do not hesitate to post your comments and questions.
 My team and I would be happy to help!